 - Stay in your healthy self and don’t panic.

 - Stop the work.
-If the client is not present there is no point in continuing the work.
+If the client is not psychologically present (ie sufficiently in their healthy self) there is no point in continuing the work.
 The point of the work is that the client gains something from it, and if they can’t there is no point.

 - Speak in a clear, calm everyday voice… do not speak too softly or in a gentle voice… this can be experienced as hypnotic and in their state they are already likely to be in a severely hypnotic and dissociated state.
 So speak clearly and with reasonable volume.